 Ingredients (UK/Australia?
 Click below for grams/ml)

-- 1/2 cup Greek yoghurt plus extra to serve
+- 115 grams Greek yogurt plus extra to serve

 Instructions

-- Pre-heat the oven to 320F/160C and line a loaf tin (I used a 9 x 5 inch tin) with baking paper.
+- Pre-heat the oven to 320F/160C and line a loaf pan (roughly 9 x 5 inches or 10 x 4 inches, or equivalent) with baking paper.

-- Pour a layer of cake batter into the prepared baking tin, then spoon and slightly swirl some of the lemon curd over it.
-Scatter some of the blueberries on top, then pour in the rest of the batter.
-Finally, dot the rest of the lemon curd on top and swirl it a little again and lightly press in the rest of the floured blueberries.
+- Now spoon in and level the rest of the batter.
+Dot the rest of the lemon curd on top and swirl it a little again, then lightly press in the rest of the floured blueberries.

 - Bake the cake for about 1 hour and 10 minutes or until it is golden and a skewer pushed into the centre comes out clean.

-- Cool the cake in the tin for a while, then lift onto a cooling rack.
-Serve when the cake is still slightly warm with a dollop of Greek yoghurt and reserved blueberries on top.
+- Cool the cake in the tin for about 10 minutes, then lift onto a cooling rack.
+Serve when the cake is still slightly warm with a spoonful of Greek yogurt, creme fraiche, ice cream or whipped cream.
+Add the reserved blueberries on top (and a little more lemon curd if you wish).

 Martha says